pritamjana555/chessPaglu645/README.md

 ## Installation

-To set up ChessPaglu645 locally on your machine, follow these steps:
+To set up Chess locally on your machine, follow these steps:

 1. **Clone the Repository**: